daryushkari/surge/README.md

 we use basic functions or wrappers that is independent of other parts of project and consists connecting to tools like database and ... or calling external APIs

+# dynamic time window:
+we have managed to solve dynamic time window by using redis sorted sets. we set district id as key so each request is saved in its origin district sorted set. we set score and value to request unix-time in milliseconds and when we want to count number of requests since 10 minutes ago for each district we use ZCOUNT and give it unix time of 10 minutes ago until now and it gives us number of requests in each time window. also for making sorted sets small we have a periodic task that removes older requests in each district sorted set.